UnderGraduate catalog: 2022/23

 Elementary English 1

 This course focuses on basic grammar and simple sentence structures.
-Students will be able to explain their background and give information on the most immediate needs in their daily lives.
-This course contains peer assessment that involves short and direct answers.
-This course is offered only in English.
+Students will be able to explain their background and give information for everyday conversation.
+This course also includes peer assessment, which involves providing short and direct answers.

 Course Code: ENGL 0003